moabukar/playground/notes/system-design/scaling-lbs.md

 - If using ALB ingress, pre-warm the ALBs
 - Use database proxy (like RDS proxy) to handle the connections to databases
 - Increase account limits early

+## Question:

+How can you divert traffic for a specific domain (www.xyz.com) to a particular ALB?

+- Create an "A" record in Route 53 and divert any traffic for www.xyz.com to the ALB